-This team will examine our college's policies and practices around faculty hiring, professional learning, and evaluation and create a plan to bring these into greater alignment.

-This team will design and launch our college's new Center for Teaching & Learning.
+0 ur team's primary objective: (Example aculty teaching English, psychology, and chemisti urses.
+This team will examine our college's policies ar pring these into greater alignment. nd practices around faculty hiring, professional le arning, and evaluation and create a plan to his team will design and launch our college's new Center for Teaching & Learning.
 Who will serve on this team?
-(Add rows as needed) Institutional role Name Key skills/perspective this person brings to the team Aside from members of the working team, please identify other key stakeholders you should engage in this work.
-Institutional role Name Key skills/perspective this person brings to the team
+(Add rows as needed) Institutional role Name Key skills/perspective this person brings to the team n members of the working team, pleas y stakeholders you should engage in t Institutional role Name Key skills/perspective this person brings to the team